connorl42/AlienGameRepo/checkins.md

 ### The challenges I faced this week were:

 I have been struggling to estimate how long tasks will take me, which makes it difficult to create my weekly sprints.
 I am also trying to write quests for the gameplay, which has been more challenging than I realized it would be.
-It is one thing to write a plot, but if it's boring, it defeats rhe entire purpose.
+It is one thing to write a plot, but if it's boring, it defeats the entire purpose.

 ---